Divyaanshvats/Emotion-Mirror/README.md

 # Emotion-Mirror

-Emotion Mirror is a real-time emotion recognition application that uses OpenCV and DeepFace to detect faces from a webcam feed and predict emotions such as happy, sad, angry, fear, surprise, and neutral.
-It features confidence scores, emotion smoothing, multi-face support, and live visualization.
+Emotion Mirror is a real-time emotion recognition application built using Python, OpenCV, and DeepFace.
+The application captures live webcam footage, detects faces in real time, and predicts emotions such as happy, sad, angry, fear, surprise, and neutral.

-The project emphasizes real-time performance, prediction stability, and user experience through emotion smoothing, asynchronous processing, and confidence visualization.
+The project focuses on delivering stable real-time emotion recognition through asynchronous processing, prediction smoothing, confidence visualization, and independent multi-face emotion tracking.

 ## Features